Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Discussion

 While the implementation of \name is not core to our contribution, it is important to acknowledge that \name currently heavily relies on OpenAI's GPT-4o.
-It is known that large language models have issues in terms of biases, privacy, and plagiarism~\cite{weidingerEthicalSocialRisks2021, meyerChatGPTLargeLanguage2023}.
+It is known that LLMs have issues in terms of biases, privacy, and plagiarism~\cite{weidingerEthicalSocialRisks2021, meyerChatGPTLargeLanguage2023}.
 We also found the model to perform poorly on tasks such as resizing to a specific number of words.
 In our implementation, we workaround these issues by regenerating multiple versions until one that matches the length is found.
 But it is often imperfect, which might frustrate users.
+Finally, some text transformations might result in imperfect, incongruent, or hallucinated text.
+These issues might be mitigated by using fine-tuned LLMs that take greater care in preserving semantic meaning and matching the style of the original text.